codes-and-games/Tchat-main/README.md

   Python 3

 # Instructions (Client)
-1)Open a terminal window in the directory containing client.py and run the following command: python client.py localhost 8000
+1) Open a terminal window in the directory containing client.py and run the following command: python client.py localhost 8000

-2)Replace localhost with your IP and 8000 with a TCP port number of your choice.
+2) Replace localhost with your IP and 8000 with a TCP port number of your choice.

-3)A prompt to enter a username will appear.
+3) A prompt to enter a username will appear.
 Enter a username and press enter.

-4)Next, a prompt to enter a group name will appear.
+4) Next, a prompt to enter a group name will appear.
 Enter a group name and press enter.

 Note:
 If a group with the specified name does not exist, a new group is automatically created with the current user as admin.
 Otherwise, a join request is sent to the current group admin.